 - First declare the instance data (as described above) and add the

-maximum number of steps in the walk, and the width of the
+the maximum number of steps, the boundary, and the starting position

 - String toString() - returns a String containing the